 What is the climbing like?

-Climbing the Hornli Ridge involves 1200m of vertical ascent from the Hornli Hut to the summit and it’s a huge scramble, with a few V Diff rock pitches thrown in, then some steep snowier ground near the summit.
-On an ascent of the Matterhorn you will do more scrambling than you have ever done in your entire life – all in one day – and then you have to climb back down it all to get to the bottom.
+Climbing the Hornli Ridge involves 1200m of vertical ascent from the Hornli Hut to the summit and there’s a lot of scrambling terrain, with a few V Diff rock pitches thrown in, then some snowier ground near the summit.
+Importantly, you also have to climb back down the same way.

-Much of the terrain is relatively straight forward, but quite exposed and not easy to protect, so your guide needs to be sure that you are good enough on your feet to move safely together on the easier sections.
-Long sections of scrambling are punctuated by a few trickier pitches of V Diff rock climbing – so you also need to be able to climb quickly up these in mountaineering boots, whilst carrying a rucsac (ie you need to be able to climb much harder pitches than this on rock in the Uk).
-There is a section of fixed rope at the height of the shoulder, starting at around 4000m – at some point on this upper section it will be necessary to put crampons on in order to climb the snowy/icy slopes above the fixed ropes to the summit.
-This final section can vary from good steps to exposed and icy terrain, so you need to climb well in crampons and be paying full attention all the way to the top.
+Much of the terrain is relatively straight forward, but not always easy to protect – so your guide needs to know you are good on your feet, in order to move safely together on the easier sections.
+Sections of scrambling are punctuated by a few trickier pitches of V Diff rock climbing – so you need to be able to climb these in mountaineering boots, whilst carrying a rucsac.
+There is then a section of fixed ropes, starting at around 4000m – at some point on this upper section it will be necessary to put crampons on in order to climb the snowy/icy slopes above the fixed ropes to the summit.
+This final section can vary from good steps to icy terrain, so you need experience climbing in crampons and have to pay full attention all the way to the top.

-At the summit you are just under half way – as you now have to reverse the whole route, which usually takes an hour longer than climbing up.
-The descent involves lots and lots of down climbing, with a series of lowers down the trickiest sections, which the guide will either down climb or quickly abseil.
-Finally, after 8-12 hours of non stop effort you will arrive back at the Hornli Hut for a well earned beer!
+The descent involves lots of down climbing, with some short lowers or abseils down the trickiest sections, which the guide will either down climb or abseil quickly.
+Finally, after 8-10 hours you will arrive back at the Hornli Hut for a well earned beer!

 Climbing conditions on the Matterhorn